iriscanavan/CS110/lab03/README.md

 In payroll.py, it was difficult to figure out the rounding and getting it to correctly calculate the salaries with overtime pay.

-## Resources

-I used the slides from class lecture.